mangopy/SearchLM/README.md

 ![retrieval.png](./assets/image/rank.png)

-> Due to the conference requirements, we will release all the checkpoints and data after the anonymous peer review period.
+> All the checkpoints and data will be released after the anonymous peer review period.

 # Acknowledgement